Special effects of Terminator 2: Judgment Day: The Terminators

-Four Terminator T-800 endoskeletons were created for the film by the Stan Winston team, using the mold of the T-800 from The Terminator, two fully-articulated, higher quality ones controlled with cables and radio controls, and two posable but non-articulated versions that could be shown in the background.
+Four Terminator T-800 endoskeletons were created for the film by the Stan Winston team, using the mold of the T-800 from The Terminator.
+Two were fully articulated, higher-quality ones controlled with cables and radio controls, and the other two were posable but non-articulated versions that could be shown in the background.
 The overall design was not changed, but where the original was built of epoxy and steel, weighing around 100 lb, the new version was made from a hybrid urethane resin reinforced with fiberglass cloth and a small amount of metal, making it closer to 50 lb.
 Machined parts were made out of aluminum to provide some additional strength as the lighter version was significantly more fragile than the original but easier to manipulate remotely.
 Even so, the original steel T-800 leg had to be attached to the lightweight puppet for its introductory scene because the lightweight version was not heavy enough to crush the wax-like material of the skull.
 The heavy leg was puppeteered by a rod attached to its knee, which was slid out as the camera panned up.

 The rusted and damaged remains of a 1/3 scale (about 2 ft tall) T-800 from The Terminator were cleaned and repaired for use as a background figure.
 Warren and puppeteer Peter Kleinow chose to use go motion to give it a more realistic motion when appearing behind the full-scale versions.
-It was filmed on a 1/3 scale set and controlled with a rod attached to its waste, which was carefully concealed with each movement.
+It was filmed on a 1/3 scale set and controlled with a rod attached to its waist, which was carefully concealed with each movement.
 The miniature set had two relatively high-resolution rear-project screens positioned side by side on the left and right sides of the puppet.
 This created two VistaVision plates with a single walking endoskeleton.
 The full-scale versions were filmed with a similar two-screen approach and composited together with the miniatures, explosions, and other vehicles to create the final image.
 It took about 3 months to complete the effect.

 The Hunter-Killers

 Stephen Burg was tasked with designing Skynet's Hunter-Killer (HK) aircraft and tanks that were built by Fantasy II and composited into live-action footage of human soldiers.
-The HK aerial models were built in 1/6 scale and had to be re-designed because they needed more detail than in The Terminator.
+The HK aerial models were built in 1/6 scale and re-designed with more detail than in The Terminator.
 Seven radio-controlled models were built, two higher-quality functional ones and five others for crashing or being blown up.
 The design was sculpted in a dense foam from which rubber molds were made to form the final epoxy and fiberglass models.
-The models were detailed with a vacuum metalised metal surface, a rotating beacon, as well as tail lights, and the higher-quality models had xenon searchlights.
+The models were detailed with a vacuum metalised metal surface, a rotating beacon, and taillights; the higher-quality models also had xenon searchlights.